-- 4.3 We'll invest surplus funds with counterparties that: - Are registered with the Financial Conduct Authority (FCA) (or EEA authorised through the FCA's passport scheme) and/or Prudential Regulation Authority (PRA); and - Meet the credit rating requirements as set out below. - 4.4 We'll spread our surplus cash across a number of financial institutions at a level appropriate to their efficient management, subject to each counterparty meeting the credit rating limits set out in this policy. - 4.5 Occasionally it may be necessary to hold a larger balance in our main operational bank account following or pending a large transaction, this should be limited. - 4.6 The term of any deposit should not exceed 12 months. - 4.7 Deposits up to £25m may be invested with AAA rated money market funds or counterparties that meet or exceed one of the following short-term credit ratings: - Standard & Poors: A1 - Moodys: P1 - 4.8 Deposits up to £5m may be invested with counterparties that meet or exceed one of the following short-term credit ratings: - Standard & Poors: A-2
+- 4.3 We'll invest surplus funds with counterparties that: - Are registered with the Financial Conduct Authority (FCA) (or EEA authorised through the FCA's passport scheme) and/or Prudential Regulation Authority (PRA); and - Meet the credit rating requirements as set out below. - 4.4 We'll spread our surplus cash across a number of financial institutions at a level appropriate to their efficient management, subject to each counterparty meeting the credit rating limits set out in this policy. - 4.5 Occasionally it may be necessary to hold a larger balance in our main operational bank account following or pending a large transaction, this should be limited. - 4.6 The term of any deposit should not exceed 12 months. - 4.7 Deposits up to £30m may be invested with AAA rated money market funds or counterparties that meet or exceed one of the following short-term credit ratings: - S&P: A-1